filadog/TinyClicker/README.md

 ## TinyClicker

-TinyClicker is a clicker for Tiny Tower mobile game.
+TinyClicker is a clicker for Tiny Tower mobile game developed by Nimblebit.\
-The clicker utilizes computer vision to help you automate the quick rebuilding of your Tower via LDPlayer Android emulator.
+The clicker utilizes pattern matching and OCR to automate rebuilding of your Tiny Tower on desktop via LDPlayer.

 ![TinyClicker](https://user-images.githubusercontent.com/51026900/140165371-999ee88c-6d1e-44ef-bd62-c5ede942049b.png)